joshua-unseen/rps-multiplayer/README.md

 Javascript with a Firebase backend.

 ## What did you want to do with it that you couldn't?
 Modal name prompt, and a modal victory display with a timeout.
+Ran out of time to make it work.